CSCD01/team_04-project/deliverable/4/testing.md

 The purpose of this test is to check the correctness of the `'symbol'` representation of both a `nan` and `inf` errorbars, when plotted on an upper or lower limit, to show that both can appear only on one side of the graph.

 1. Import `matplotlib.pyplot` and `numpy` libraries at the very top of the python file.
 For convenience, use `import matplotlib as plt` and `import numpy as np`.
 2. Use `numpy` to initialize the the range of x.
 Use the `np.linespace` method that will return an array of values given a start and end points, and number of points.
-For this test, we can make `np.linspace(0, np.pi/2, 6)`.
+For this test, we can use `np.linspace(0, np.pi/2, 6)`.
 Make y represent the sinusoidal function `y = np.sin(x)`.
 3. Make the bars for all x and y data points 0.1 by initializing two arrays of size 6 with values of 0.1.
 Name the arrays `xerrors` and `yerrors`, use `np.array([0.1] * 6)`.
-4. Change the first x error bar to be nan and the second to be inf.
+4. Change the first x errorbar to be nan and the second to be inf.
 Use `xerrors[0] = np.nan` and `xerrors[1] = np.inf`.
-Change the fourth y error bar to be inf and the fifth to be nan.
+Change the fourth y errorbar to be inf and the fifth to be nan.
 Use `yerrors[3] = np.inf` and `yerrors[4] = np.nan`.
 5. Set the upper and lower limits for the errors by initializing four arrays of 6 boolean values each.
-Use instruction in the format `np.array([1, 0, 0, 0, 0, 0], dtype=bool)`.
+We can use the following format for setting the limits: `np.array([1, 0, 0, 0, 0, 0], dtype=bool)`.
 6. Initialize a `Figure` using `plt.figure()`.
-7. Plot the error bars for x and y and correspondent limits, and color them purple.
+7. Plot the errorbars for x and y and the corresponding limits, and color them purple.
 Use the `'symbol'` representation for both `nan` and `inf` errorbars.
 Use `plt.errorbar(x, y, xerr=xerrors, yerr=yerrors, xlolims=xlolims, xuplims=xuplims, lolims=lolims, uplims=uplims, ecolor='purple', nan_repr='symbol', inf_repr='bar')`.
 8. Finally, write `plt.show()` to display the graph.

 ```